Long gamma-ray burst light curves as the result of a common stochastic pulse-avalanche process: Methods

 \subsection{Light curve simulations}

 The stochastic process conceived by~\citetalias{SternSvensson96} belongs to the class of so-called `branching' processes, which describe the development of a population whose members reproduce according to some random process~\citep{Harris_branching_processes}.
+The process by~\citetalias{SternSvensson96} aims to mimic the temporal properties of GRBs and works as a \textit{pulse avalanche}, which is a linear Markov process.
 We outline its key features below, and refer the reader to~\citetalias{SternSvensson96} for more details.

-The~\citetalias{SternSvensson96} model is based on the assumptions that (i) GRB LCs can be viewed as distinct random realisations of a common stochastic process, within narrow parameter ranges; (ii) the stochastic process should be scale invariant in time, and (iii) it operates close to a critical state.
-With this model, each LC consists of a series of spontaneous primary (or {\it parent}) pulses, each of which can give rise to secondary (or {\it child}) pulses, which can then further generate pulses until the process reaches subcritical conditions and stops.
+The~\citetalias{SternSvensson96} model is based on the assumptions that: \begin{enumerate} \item GRB LCs can be viewed as distinct random realisations of a common stochastic process, within narrow parameter ranges; \item the stochastic process should be scale invariant in time; \item it operates close to a critical state. \end{enumerate} With this model, each LC consists of a series of spontaneous primary (or {\it parent}) pulses, each of which can give rise to secondary (or {\it child}) pulses, which can then recursively spawn other generations of child pulses until the process reaches subcritical conditions and stops.
 Each pulse, which acts as a building block, is described by a Gaussian rise followed by a simple exponential decay:

 where $\tau$ is roughly the pulse width, $t_p$ is the peak time, $A$ is the amplitude, and we assume $\tau_r=\tau/2$~\citep{Norris96}.
 Differently from~\citetalias{SternSvensson96}, we do not sample $A$ from a uniform distribution $\mathcal{U}[0,1]$, rather, for each GRB we sample the value $A_{\max}$ from the distribution of the peak count rates of the real observed LCs, and then the amplitude of each pulse composing that LC is sampled from $\mathcal{U}[0,A_{\max}]$.